Your vision of where or who you want to be is the greatest asset you have.

 Media is such a huge part of our lives and compounded every day over time, it will influence how you think and feel.

-Your goal should be to do whatever you can to create an environment that supports you becoming the person you want to be.
+Your personal goal should be to do whatever you can to create an environment that supports you becoming the person you want to be.
 When you become that person ahead of time, you’ll take action as if you’re that person and see the results manifest in your life.

 Step 5: Set a one year goal to move you toward your five year plan.